netg5/airport-management/README.md

 ```

 **__NOTE: `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository.__**

-## FIXME
-1. Fallback does not work in gateway - PROBLEMS WITH CONFIGS
-2. `Eureka discovery client has not yet successfully connected to a Eureka server` message in /actuator/health endpoint

-## TODO
-1. SSL for the Eureka and Config servers
-2. Adopt liquibase for unit tests
-3. Ignore services without swagger json in doc-service